bennette/bennette.github.io/presentations/Data_Mining_Group/IS_intro.md

 <br>
 <br>
 * $I \$ is the set of all instances
-* The decison is whether or not to include an instance in the new training data
+* The decision is whether or not to include an instance in the new training data

 Past formulations
 ===================